What is the Average HR Manager Salary?

 HR managers with less than 5 years of work experience make an average of $51,000.
 HR managers who have been in the profession for 5 or more years, usually see their salary increase to an average of $62,000.

-The progression slows down from here on out, with only a slight increase of up to $70,000 on average, and, that too, after over 20 years of active service in HR.
+The progression slows down from here on out, with only a slight increase of up to $70,000 on average, and, that too, after over 20 years active in HR.

 Promotion Trajectory for HR Managers

 HR managers have 2 distinct promotion paths in the US (and for the most part, globally).

 A current HR manager can be promoted to either a senior manager position or to director.
 In some cases, the HR manager may advance to the position of Vice President of Human Resources.
 This promotion could come directly after senior manager, as well as, after director.

 We mostly see the VP of Human Resources position in the IT and tech industry, and long-serving VPs can eventually advance to Chief Officer.